Bala-Trishanth-Lingolla/Rock-Paper-Scissors/README.md

 # tic-tac-toe
-it is a game which is developed by only html css and js i have done it by watching tutorial here is my first github experience
+it is a game which is developed by only html css and js<br>
+i have done it by watching tutorial<br>
+here is my first github experience<br>